VISA FOR THE REPUBLIC OF CONGO

 A valid passport

-Your passport should remain valid for the next 6 months.
+Your passport should remain valid for the next 6 months prior to your date of departure.

 An invitation letter or hotel reservation (For the tourist visa)